benjamin-leiding/Authcoin-Qtum/README.md

 ```
 ## Posting a Challenge Response Record <a name="rr_post"></a> ##

-A challenge response record (RR) is creates as part of the validation and authentication process.
+A challenge response record (RR) is created as part of the validation and authentication process.
 The verifier and the
 target create responses to the corresponding challenge requests.
 A RR contains the response itself and related information.

 RR can be registered by calling the [AuthCoin.registerChallengeResponse](contracts/AuthCoin.sol#L142) function.
 It has the following